ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 like to add to a [GitHub](https://github.com/) project repository.

-Once you open a pull request, you'll be able to discuss and review your proposed changes with other collaborators, and add more commits, before your changes are merged into the base branch.
+Once you open a pull request, you'll be able to discuss and review your proposed changes with other collaborators, adding more commits if necessary, before your changes are merged into the base branch.

 With a pull request, your changes are proposed in a new branch, which ensures that the master branch only contains finished and approved work.

 In this short guide, I'll describe the basic process of submitting a pull request on GitHub.